What activities are being organised for the 2025/26 school year?

 Coding is taught by teacher Aoife ( class) and parent Kevin Miller.
 With the use of in-school iPads, the children learn concepts and methods of coding by utilising block-based development tools.

-Jr. Infant teacher Sabrina teaches this class.
-Children will learn skills in both drama and debate.
-Children will gain confidence as they learn to form debates through critical thinking, working together and, performing either skits, improvisation or debates.
+Jr. Infant teacher and Sabrina teach this class.
+Children will learn skills in both drama a debate.
+Children will gain confidence as they learn to form debates through critical thinking, working together, and performing either skits, improvisation, or debates.

-The FunTastic Club is brought to us by Sarah Hallack, our ECA Supervisor.
-This is a fun club for the infants that will be a mix of physical, creative and fun activities.
-They may do anything from sports, games, drama, Lego and outdoor activities when the weather permits.
+The FunTastic Club is brought to us by Sarah Hallak, our ECA Supervisor.
+This is a fun club for the infants that will be a mix of physical, creative, and fun activities.
+They may do anything from sports, games, drama, Legos, and outdoor activities when the weather permits.

-This class is run by Jr. Infant teachers Jess and Sabrina.
+This class is run by Jr. Infant teacher Jess.
 Children will learn the basics and improve their fitness in a fun environment.

 Class Note: All students must come prepared with a mouthguard, shin guards, proper footwear (running shoes), and plenty of water, as this is a very active class.